- Pick your path — side hustle, transition, or full-time.

 Ready to start?
 The VendBuddy platform gives you everything you need in one place: lead search, contact enrichment for property managers, machine recommendations, ROI modeling, and a contract generator.
 Start free and build your first location pipeline in under 30 minutes.

 Also explore: Is vending a good business? (the honest analysis), how much vending machines actually make (real numbers), and LLC setup and tax deductions for vending operators.
+Also see: the solo install day checklist and vending contracts 101.

 Business models in 2026: machine, micro market, smart market